nhsconnect/FHIR-NRLS-API/pages/pointers/pointer_maintenance.md

 ## Deletion of an existing Pointer ##

 Deletion of a Pointer is an exceptional action to take.
-Under most circumstances a Pointer should be updated and marked as superseded.
+Under most circumstances a Pointer should be replaced (superseded).
 If the Provider realises that the Pointer is simply not valid then it should be updated and marked as entered in error.
 If the Provider does want to delete the Pointer it should be done as soon as possible after creation to limit exposure to Consumers.
 However even in this circumstance the Provider should consider marking the Pointer as entered in error.